Wire-Network/wire-docs/docs/api-reference/tooling/clio/index.md

   -r,--ref-block TEXT         set the reference block num or block id used for TAPOS (Transaction as Proof-of-Stake) --use-old-rpc               use old RPC push_transaction, rather than new RPC send_transaction -p,--permission TEXT ...
 An account and permission level to authorize, as in 'account@permission' (defaults to 'creator@active')
-  --max-cpu-usage-ms UINT     set an upper limit on the milliseconds of cpu usage budget, for the execution of the transaction (defaults to 0 which means no limit)
+  --max-cpu-usage-ms UINT     set an upper limit on the milliseconds of CPU usage budget, for the execution of the transaction (defaults to 0 which means no limit)
   --max-net-usage UINT        set an upper limit on the net usage budget, in bytes, for the transaction (defaults to 0 which means no limit)
   --delay-sec UINT            set the delay_sec seconds, defaults to 0s
 ```